Symbols and Their Meanings (Without Illustrations)

 Column: Fortitude and constancy; with serpent coiled around it, wisdom with fortitude.

-Cornflower: National flower of Germany.
+Cornflower: National flower of Germany; wealth and good fortune.

 Cornish chough (raven or crow): Divine providence.